In a slight change from normal service, I’d like to write a quick thing about social media.

 Partner with influencers.

-All good, sensible guidance that is certainly important to keep in mind when you’re thinking about your social media strategy.
-However, the two things that have been most effective for me in terms of social media marketing are the following points.
+All good, sensible guidance that’s important to consider when you’re thinking about your social media strategy.
+However, the two things that have been most effective for me in terms of social media marketing are as follows.

 (Bonus – you don’t need a marketing degree and jargon glossary to understand them).